Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

-Before starting development, let's understand the toold and framework we are going to use while development process.
+Before starting development, let's understand the tool and framework we are going to use while the development process.

 ## Thirdweb

 ![](../Resources/Campaign%20Funding%20DApp/Thirdweb-Logo.png)

-Thirdweb is an online platform that provide developer tools (SDK) to build, manage and analyze web3 apps.
-It's a complete package with clean UI and interactive pages to work with our DApps.
+Thirdweb is an online platform that provides developer tools (SDK) to build, manage, and analyze web3 apps.
+It's a complete package with a clean UI and interactive pages to work with our DApps.